Decision Trees

 There is a cost to having a larger (more complex!) tree.

-• \(\alpha\) small: If \(\alpha\) is set to be small, we are saying that the risk is more worrisome than the complexity and larger trees are favored because they reduce the risk.
+small: If is set to be small, we are saying that the risk is more worrisome than the complexity and larger trees are favored because they reduce the risk. large: If is set to be large, then the complexity of the tree is more worrisome and smaller trees are favored.

 In practice